cheddar-me/gouda/README.md

 ## Key concepts in Gouda: `executing_on`

-A `Workload` is executing on a particular `executing_on` entity - usually a worker thread.
-That entity gets a pseudorandom ID .
+A `Workload` is executing on a particular `executing_on` entity - usually a worker thread or fiber.
+That entity gets a pseudorandom ID.
 The `executing_on` value can be used to see, for example, whether a particular worker thread has hung.
 If multiple jobs have a far-behind `updated_at` and are all `executing`, this likely means that the worker has crashed or hung.
 The value can also be used to build a table of currently running workers.

 ## Usage tips: bulkify your enqueues